abi-am/omicss-25/NGS data analysis & file manipulation/annotation/README.md

 Find a gene with ID=ENSG00000210196.2 in .gff3 file.
 On what chromosome it is located?

 ### Exercise 4
 For this exercise you are going to work with .gtf file.
-First take transcripts and genes and store them in seperate .gtf files.
+First take exons and genes and store them in seperate .gtf files.
 Sort those files.
 Find out how they overlap.
-Redirect the output to the plain gtf file so it would be easier to analyze it.
+Redirect the output to the seperate gtf file so it would be easier to analyze it.

 >NOTE: Bedtools intersect works faster of you give as an input sorted files
 >NOTE: running bedtools intersect might take a coumple of minutes